terefang/odd6rpg/lite/300-combat.md

 ## Initiative

-Initiative is determined by rolling a d6 for each participant in combat, and adding any relevant bonuses or penalties.
+Initiative is determined by rolling the initiative pool for each participant in combat, and adding any relevant bonuses or penalties.
 The participant with the highest roll goes first, followed by the participant with the next highest roll and so on.

 During combat, players and adversaries take turns in order of their initiative roll.
 Each character can take a set of actions, such as movement, attacking, or spell casting.